Claude Code multiple agent systems: Complete 2026 guide

 Multi-agent systems take a different approach.
 Instead of one AI handling all tasks, you get specialized AI instances working together.
 Each agent runs in its own context window with its own expertise and tools.

 The benefits stack up quickly.
-Context isolation prevents the cross-contamination that happens when debugging output mixes with feature planning.
+Context isolation prevents the cross-contamination that happens when debugging output mixes with feature planning, which also keeps the Claude Code context window from filling up with noise.
 Specialization means each agent has tailored prompts and knowledge for its domain.
 Token efficiency improves because verbose test output stays in the test agent's context, not your main conversation.
 Parallel execution lets multiple agents work simultaneously instead of sequentially.

 Think of it like a software team.
 You wouldn't have one person write all the code, review it, deploy it, and write the documentation.
 You have specialists.
 Multi-agent systems apply the same principle to AI.